elasticio/professional-services-best-practices/professional-services-development-guide.md

 * Designed to run against the API for the component
 * Any data created during integration tests should indicate that it was created by integration tests
 * Any data that needs to be read from the API should be flagged in the test system that it is relied upon in integration tests.

+## Code reliability
+* Because of cloud nature of E.io all the components must be developed with reliability in mind:
+  * Retry mechanisms must be applied.
+We recommend using [Exponential Backoff mechanism](https://cloud.google.com/iot/docs/how-tos/exponential-backoff)
+  * keep-alive strategy enabled (both http and https) - since Node JS Sailor 2.6.29 both http and https agents are set as global
+  * All kind of connections (e.g. DB, SFTP, HTTP(S)) must be reused (remember about connection pooling) and properly closed/opened
+  * Streams should be used wherever possible as they allow to decrease memory consumption significantly

 ## Logging
 * Don’t log any credentials